margoseltzer/article-scraping/README.md

 ## Introduction
 The original code was written by Ying-Ke Chin-Lee in 2017.
-I worked on forks of this repo and https://github.com/jeanettejohnson/prov-cpl during a directed studies at UBC in Winter 2019.
-The purpose of this module is to extract provenance from online news articles and to store and visualize it in a meaningful way.
+I worked on forks of this repo and https://github.com/jeanettejohnson/prov-cpl during a directed studies at UBC in Winter 2019.For more information on the concept of data provenance, check out [A Primer on Provenance](https://dl.acm.org/citation.cfm?id=2602651).
+The purpose of this module is to extract provenance from online news articles and to store and visualize it in a meaningful way--It attempts this by taking an article and generating a graph or matrix representing a collection of the authors, quotes, and linked articles related to the base article mapping the relationships between them.
 The ultimate goal is to address the question of whether provenance can be used to distinguish "Fake News" from real news.

 ## Installation
 In order to run the end-to-end pipeline to generate a provenance graph for an article, there are a few dependencies that need to be installed first.
 Here is a step-by-step guide to installing everything you'll need to run this project.